 Rowing machine workouts are excellent calorie burners.
 Do them two times a week to strengthen and condition your upper body.
 Get fit while having fun!

-FAQ & Expert Answers About Rowing Machine
+7 FAQs About Rowing Machine

 Final word on what does the rowing machine do?